Riverbend/ Carrollton/ University area

-This college bar features a 50-cent night on Tuesday, with 50-cent well drinks and shots and $1 domestic beers.
+This Uptown rite of passage features 50-cent drafts, well drinks and shots on Tuesday, along with $1 domestic beers.
 Hump Day happy hour consists of triple-shot mixed drinks.
 Pizza, burgers and cheese fries are available.
 Open daily.
 Smoking allowed.
-Bar food.
-Happy hour 4 p.m.-close Wed., 4 p.m-10 p.m.
+Food available.
+Happy hour 4 p.m.-close Wed., 4 p.m.-10 p.m.
 Fri.

 Maple Leaf Bar